 Naltrexone is the active ingredient used as the salt of Naltrexone Hydrochloride (aka Naltrexone HCL).

-The price of Naltrexone oral tablet will depend on your location and the amount of tablets you are getting.
+The price of Naltrexone oral tablets will depend on your location and the number of tablets you are getting.
 But if cost is a factor for you, then you can get your insurance to cover the price for you.
 The following are a few insurance companies providing coverage for Naltrexone:

 Naltrexone tablets are an opioid antagonist.
 They block the opioid receptors without causing any euphoria.
 Here are the benefits of taking 50 mg of Naltrexone pills: